DaDevChia/PokeAgent/README.md

 - `events.json`: Pokemon game event flags
 - `map_data.json`: Map location data

+## Things to implement

+- [ ] Add Pokemon Index and Pokedex information
+- [ ] Bring in map stitching information into the API
+- [ ] Add more event flags and game state information
+- [ ] Add more Pokemon-specific helper functions

 ## License

 This project is for educational and research purposes only.
 Pokemon is a trademark of Nintendo/Game Freak.

+The code is licensed under the MIT License.

 ## Acknowledgements